-Snow storms results in accumulating snow on the roads resulting in driving becoming hazardous.
-The municipal governments are mostly responsible for ensuring that the roadways, back lanes, sidewalks, active transportation trails and designated park pathways in such a manner so as to provide safe and accessible operating conditions for motorists, cyclists and pedestrians; reduce the hazards of icy road conditions; and facilitate the handling of emergencies by Police, Fire and Ambulance Services during the winter.
+Snow storms result in accumulating snow on the roads resulting in driving becoming hazardous.
+Municipal authorities are mostly responsible for ensuring that the roadways, back lanes, sidewalks, active transportation trails and designated park pathways are mainyained in such a manner so as to provide safe and accessible operating conditions for motorists, cyclists and pedestrians; reduce the hazards of icy road conditions; and facilitate the handling of emergencies by Police, Fire and Ambulance Services during winter.

-The municipalities employ trucks for many horticultural activities during spring and summer.
-They are used for tree planting/pruning/cutting, watering (mounted with a water tank), grass cutting (mounted with a tractor), landscaping, etc. By fall, these vehicles (trucks and tractors) are fitted with a light dozer blade in the front and a salt dispenser is mounted on to the body.
+Municipalities employ trucks for many horticultural activities during spring and summer.
+They are used for tree planting/ pruning/ cutting, watering (mounted with a water tank), grass cutting (mounted with a tractor), landscaping, etc. By fall, these vehicles (trucks and tractors) are fitted with a light dosser blade in the front and a salt dispenser is mounted on to the body.
 The trucks are used for plowing the roads and the tractors for the walkways.
 They doze the snow away in the front while spreading salt from the back.
-The highway construction/maintenance companies also modify their trucks for snow plowing.
+The highway construction/ maintenance companies also modify their trucks for snow plowing.
 These trucks travel at about 100 kmph on the highways plowing the snow,

 Approximately 150 kilograms per Canadian is used on roads each year to make them safe for travel in winter.
-In Ontario the salt comes from the world’s largest salt mine is located on the eastern shore of Lake Huron in Goderich.
+In Ontario the salt comes from the world’s largest salt mine located on the Eastern shore of Lake Huron in Goderich.